jacksongrove/impossibly/examples/chained_image_agents/README.md

 # Chained Image Agents Example

-This example demonstrates how to create a chain of image generation agents that can work together to create complex images.
+This example demonstrates how to create a chain of image generation agents that can work together to perform deep analysis of images.

 ## Setup